Pitching and Funding Your Photography

 Location: Picto New York, Brooklyn, New York

-Immerse yourself in one of the most dynamic, diverse, and creative cities in the world!
-Join us for a two-and-a-half-day tintype photography workshop, brought to you by Picto New York, and taught by Rashod Taylor in the vibrant heart of Brooklyn, New York.
+Immerse yourself in one of the most dynamic and creative cities in the world!
+Join us for a two-day funding workshop, brought to you by Picto New York, and taught by Holly Stuart Hughes and Amber Terranova in the vibrant heart of Brooklyn.
+Learn how to secure grants, craft compelling proposals, and strategically pitch your photography projects to funders, all while gaining hands-on insights to elevate your work and make a lasting impact.

 About the workshop